GusNitrous/lemp-dev-env/README.md

-## Minimal LEMP stack based on Docker.
+## Minimal LEMP stack based on Docker

 ## Get Started
+All command examples are desribed for UNIX-like systems (Linux, Mac OS).

 ### Prerequisites